LeIndigo004/Diagram-Module/README.md

-# Diagram-Module
+# SortAndFilter-Module
-The Diagram Module made for laboration 2 in the course 1dv610.
+The Sort and Filter Module made for laboration 2 in the course 1dv610.